0x00wolf/hkrsAI/README.md

 ./hkrai.py -h
 ```

 Although you can find detailed information in the help strings on each of the parameters and their functions, explaining their individual use case is beyond the scope of this README.md.
-Please see:[OpenAI API Documentation](https://platform.openai.com/docs/api-referen)
+Please see the: [OpenAI API Documentation](https://platform.openai.com/docs/api-referen)

 Example runtime arguments: